 August 31, 1864

-Death of Ferdinand Lasalle in Geneva, Switzerland (born in Breslau, Germany (now in Poland)).
-Lasalle was a follower of Karl Marx and one of the founders of the German labor movement.
-Unlike Marx, however, Lasalle promoted the evolution of workers’ rights rather than Marx’s revolutionary approach.
-Lasalle studied at the University of Berlin where he was exposed to the ideas of Friedrich Hegel and Ludwig Feuerbach.
+Death of Ferdinand Lassalle in Geneva, Switzerland (born in Breslau, Germany (now in Poland)).
+Lassalle was a follower of Karl Marx and one of the founders of the German labor movement.
+Unlike Marx, however, Lassalle promoted the evolution of workers’ rights rather than Marx’s revolutionary approach.
+Lassalle studied at the University of Berlin where he was exposed to the ideas of Friedrich Hegel and Ludwig Feuerbach.
 During study-abroad in Paris he made the acquaintance of the poet Heinrich Heine.
 He was in Germany again by 1848 and participated in the revolution.
 He lived in Düsseldorf from 1848-1857.
 He then moved to Berlin where he worked as a political journalist.
 In 1863 he was involved in the founding of the “Allgemeiner Deutscher Arbeiterverein” in Leipzig and was elected its president.
-Lassale was killed in a duel with the fiancée of a young woman with whom he had fallen in love.
+Lassalle was killed in a duel with the fiancée of a young woman with whom he had fallen in love.

 August 31-September 2, 1870